buildinspace/peru/README.md

 - `reup`: optional, the branch/tag to get the latest rev from when running `peru reup`

+The `git` type also supports setting `submodules: false` to skip fetching git submodules.
+Otherwise they're included by default.

 ##### curl
 For downloading a file from a URL.
 This type is powered by Pythons's standard library, rather than an external program.